jzonthemtn/hashitalks2021-terraform-nlp/README.md

-# Terraform OpenNLP Model Training and Evaluation
+# ML Models from Training to Serving: A Terraform Journey

-This repository contains the code for the 2021 HashiTalks presentation **ML Models from Training to Serving: A Terraform Journey**.
+This repository contains the code for the 2021 HashiTalks presentation.

 ## Abstract